📖 Looking for karrio's legacy docs? Visit docs.karrio.io

 Local Development

 Welcome to the Karrio development guide!
-This comprehensive resource will help you set up your local environment to contribute to Karrio or build custom integrations.
-Whether you’re adding a new carrier integration, enhancing the API, or improving the dashboard, this guide has you covered.
+This resource covers the classic localhost workflow and the optional HTTPS proxy powered by Caddy.
+Whether you’re adding a new carrier integration, enhancing the API, or improving the dashboard, this guide walks you through the tooling that keeps local feedback fast.

 Architecture Overview

-Karrio is built with a powerful and flexible microservices architecture, consisting of several components:
+Karrio is built with a flexible architecture consisting of several components:

 • API Server: Django REST Framework application that provides the core API

-• Dashboard: React application for the user interface
+• Dashboard: Next.js application for the user interface

 • Worker: Huey workers for background tasks